Gay men: Film and media art

 In the United States, Andy Warhol made underground films with queer themes and actors.
 His work had an international influence in queer film art.
-The avant-garde director Rosa von Praunheim has made more than 100 films on queer topics since the late 1960s, some of them have been evaluated internationally.
+The avant-garde director Rosa von Praunheim made more than 100 films on queer topics since the late 1960s, some of them have been evaluated internationally.
 Some films are considered milestones in queer cinema.
 Von Praunheim is internationally recognized as an icon of queer cinema.
 The director Rainer Werner Fassbinder had an early influence on queer cinema with films like Querelle (1982).
 These filmmakers and others pioneered queer Hollywood productions like Brokeback Mountain (2005), which reached an audience of millions.